pdefusco/CAI_Inf_Service_Articles/multicloud-ai/README.md

 AWS_SESSION_TOKEN: <obtain-in-aws>
 ```

-##### 5. Launch a CAI Session to Download and Deploy the PyTorch Model to Clouera AI Inference Service
+##### 5. Launch a CAI Session to Download and Deploy the SparkML Model to Clouera AI Inference Service

 Launch your first CAI Session with JupyterLab Runtime.
 You won't need a lot of resources: